-“Most people start out thinking it’s mini-tennis,” said Ron Stakland, 64, a food industry executive who built a pickleball court in his backyard.
-“They think they can stand at the baseline and whale away at the ball.
-We all started out that way.
-That’s not how the great players do it.
+“Most people start out thinking it’s mini-tennis,” said Ron Stakland, 64, a food industry executive who built a pickleball court in his driveway.
+“We all started out that way.
+They think they can stand at the baseline and whale away at the ball.
+But that’s not how the great players do it.
 Ninety percent of it is dink shots and drop shots.
-Dink, dink, dink, then wait for a flub from the other guy and put it away and end the point.”
+Dink, dink, dink, then wait for a flub from the other side and put it away and end the point.”

 A Boomer Obsession

-“Pickleball is for old folks who can’t play tennis anymore,” said Chris Stanley, 48.
+“Pickleball is for older folks who can’t play tennis anymore,” said Chris Stanley, 48.
 “People are living longer and they want a sport they can keep playing into their 60s, 70s, 80s, and 90s.”

 Great Game for the Times